zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/priv_beacon_srv.rst

 mesh specification.
 It is enabled with :kconfig:option:`CONFIG_BT_MESH_PRIV_BEACON_SRV` option.

-The Private Beacon Server model is introduced in the Bluetooth Mesh Profile Specification version 1.1, and controls the mesh node's Private Beacon state, Private GATT Proxy state and Private Node Identity state.
+The Private Beacon Server model is introduced in the Bluetooth Mesh Protocol Specification version 1.1, and controls the mesh node's Private Beacon state, Private GATT Proxy state and Private Node Identity state.